RESEARCH STARTER

 Overview

 The questionnaire is then sent to the preselected participants.
-Originally, this was done by mail but is now nearly always done by email.
+Originally, this was done by mail, but in the 2020s, it was nearly always done by email.
 The respondents complete the questionnaire and return it within a specified time period.
 When the surveys are returned, the facilitator reviews the results and prepares a second questionnaire to follow up on the first.
 The second survey is sent to the participants with a summary of the responses to the first questionnaire, which are reported anonymously.
 The participants review the results of the first round and then respond to the second questionnaire.
 This process of review and resurveying, accompanied each time by the anonymous feedback from the previous round, is repeated as many times as necessary for the predetermined threshold of consensus to be reached or until the facilitator determines that consensus is not possible.

 The process also has some disadvantages.
 The need to repeatedly survey the participants means the process can take some time, which may not always be desirable.
 There is also no guarantee that the chosen experts will want to take part or give the process an adequate level of attention.
 The written method of responding may not be ideal for some participants, whose expertise may be in other areas besides written communications.
 The success of the process is also somewhat dependent upon the quality of the facilitator.
 The facilitator can knowingly or unknowingly create a bias in the responses by the way survey questions are formed.
 The quality of the summary and the extent to which the facilitator investigates the points of dissension can also affect the outcome.